What Is Breast Cancer?

 Breast cancer can spread through the veins and lymphatic vessels.
 By the time a malignant tumor in the breast has spread to different parts of the body, it is said to have metastasized.

-A number of indications observed in different people are given below:
+Several indications observed in different people are given below:

 - Thickening or widening of breast or part of the chest.